agranlund/raven/sw/dsp/asm56k/docs/readme.txt

 Testing
 =======

-Go to “build” folder and type “make check”.
+Go to ï¿½buildï¿½ folder and type ï¿½make checkï¿½.
 It will run some tests and if anything fails you should debug it and send me a path :)

 Known bugs